 Further Into the Lair

 When the Space Ace animation is completed, Bluth Group starts right in on the Dragon’s Lair sequel, Dragon’s Lair II: Time Warp.
 Sporting an animation budget of 2.3 million, the story has Dirk and Daphne married with 13 kids, and Daph is unsurprisingly kidnapped by Dirk’s old nemesis Mordred.
 This requires our man in tights to use a time machine and chase the old crone through famous periods in time.
 Highlighted are even more graphic death scenes than the original.
 But as the market for the game collapses Cinematronics pulls the plug with a heartbreaking 80% of the animation work finished.
 Determined to see the game’s release, Bluth continues to work on the project.
-After meeting Morris Sullivan, a dealer in classical animation, they form Sullivan Bluth Interactive Media, and under that development label, the game is eventually released to arcades by Leland Corporation, the company that ends up purchasing the remains of Cinematronics, in 1992.
+After meeting Morris Sullivan, a dealer in classical animation, they form Sullivan Bluth Interactive Media, and under that development label, the game is eventually released to arcades by Leland Corporation in 1991, the company that ends up purchasing the remains of Cinematronics, in 1992.
 Also released is a conversion kit to put the new game into Space Ace cabinets, but the laser days are long gone and the game sinks amid a myriad of Street Fighter clones.
-In 1984 Bluth gets the rights to make a Dragon’s Lair movie, and a prequel script is written to chronicle the events of how a teenage Dirk and Daphne meet.
-Called Dragon’s Lair: The Legend, the subject matter is much darker than the game, and this combined with the fact that studios are skittish about the rapid demise of the laser market creates an acute lack of financing for Bluth and company.
+Back to 1984, Bluth has acquired the rights to make a Dragon’s Lair movie, and a prequel script is written to chronicle the events of how a teenage Dirk and Daphne meet.
+Called Dragon’s Lair: The Legend, the subject matter is much darker than the game, and this combined with the fact that studios are skittish about the rapid demise of the laser market creates a scene as familiar as any in the Dragon’s Lair game for Bluth and company: an acute lack of financing.
 The creative team themselves are split as to whether the best medium for a DL movie is live-action or animation.

 Both Dragon’s Lair and Space Ace do make it out of game cabinets and into living rooms in TV cartoon versions done by cut-rate animation house Ruby-Spears.
 Dragon’s Lair lasts one season on ABC between 1984-85, featuring Dirk’s repeated rescuing of Daphne from the clawed clutches of Cinge (note the name change).
 Aping the game on which it is based, the show pauses the action occasionally, offering the audience a chance to make a hypothetical decision on what Dirk should do next.
 The various possible ramifications are then played out (usually after a commercial break), some of which lead to the hero’s demise.
 In true Wile E. Coyote fashion, however, Dirk would soon appear unmolested as the correct choice is portrayed.
 In 1984, the cartoon Space Ace airs as part of CBS’s Saturday morning toon show Saturday Supercade, produced by Ruby Spears. with Ace’s segment replacing Pitfall Harry who apparently falls into the blackened pit of the home video game crash.
 Kimberly is voiced by Nancy Cartwright, who also does voices for NBC toon shows Snorks and Pound Puppies before ending up as the voice of Bart on the long-running The Simpsons on Fox.
 Saturday Supercade itself gets zapped off the air in August of 1985.
 Sea Beast and Barnacle Bill is another laser game concept created by Bluth Group, in 1984.
 While Bluth, Goldman, and company float improvements to the technology like even more advanced graphics, a two-player mode, and full character control, the new Barnacle Bill IP ends up shelved along with Dragon’s Lair: Legend after Bluth and company move back into theatrical animation and accept Steven Spielberg’s offer to do the animation for the more traditional An American Tail, released to theatres in 1986.